-In June 2009 the department heads, undergraduate chairs, and curriculum committee chairs in the Faculty of Engineering and Applied Science held a retreat to discuss future directions for the faculty.
+In June 2009 the department heads, undergraduate chairs, and curriculum committee chairs in Smith Engineering at Queen’s held a retreat to discuss future directions for the faculty.
 One of the outcomes from the retreat was the desire to create a sequence of courses in design and professional practice in all years of every undergraduate program.
 A Curriculum Review Committee (CRC) was created, consisting of representatives from all engineering programs in the faculty of engineering, a student society representative, the Associate Dean, the Director of Program Development, the NSERC Chair in Engineering Design, and members with economics, library, and professionalism expertise.
 The group was tasked with creating what became known as the Engineering Design and Practice Sequence (EDPS).

 The committee has created high-level objectives for each year of the sequence, beginning with an existing engineering practice course, APSC-100, and culminating in the departmental capstone courses.
 The committee has developed a pair of second year courses that focus on creativity and idea generation, decision making, validation, communications, and professional practice.

 The CRC draws on considerable experience in offering project-based courses in a variety of disciplines, including APSC101, 102, 103 (Engineering Practice), APSC 190 (Professional Engineering Skills), MECH212 (Design Techniques), and APSC381 (Fundamentals of Design Engineering.
 These courses illustrated various ways and means of teaching and learning design and professional skills at both the faculty-wide and departmental levels.

 - enhance design and innovation capacity of our students